Chapter 2

 Different practices restore different kinds of integration.

 Books remember ideas across time.
 A book takes knowledge that would otherwise die with its knower and makes it available to strangers across centuries.
-It re-members meaning and duration — connects a mind in the present to a mind in the past.
+It re-members meaning and duration: it connects a mind in the present to a mind in the past.

 Team sports remember the body in coordinated action.
 They demand that you be physically present, responsive to others, moving together toward a shared goal.
 They re-member the body and the group.